 Keep Your Carry-On on Your Back

 If you’re traveling with two dogs, you’ll want two hands free – one for each.
-Use a backpack as your carry on, so your personal items are out of the way and you’re free to manage things like tangled leashes and dog carrying.
+Use a backpack as your carry on, so your personal items are out of the way and you’re free to manage situations like tangled leashes.

 Tire Them Out

 What’s better than traveling with two dogs?
 Traveling with two tired dogs!
 Make sure you tire both pups out before you head to the airport.
 Take a long walk, spend an hour at the dog park, or go for a run.
 Their interest in playing, wandering or sniffing once at the airport will wane if they’re sleepy, and they’ll be easier to manage.
 I always follow the motto: a tired dog is a good dog.

 Make Them Walk